 NOTE: Always use caution with any alternate sources of lighting, cooking or heat.

-More information on what do to prepare for an outage may be found at SWEPCO.com/Outages.
+More information on what to do to prepare for an outage may be found at SWEPCO.com/Outages.